Debut author? You have finished publishing a book! Now What?

 With self-publishing, a book never goes out of print now, so never give up on it, or yourself.

-You can always improve it, modify it, change the cover, write a new book description or un-publish, do a complete edit, add a new title, and re-publish.
+You can always improve it, modify it, change the cover, write a new book description or un-publish it and do a complete edit, add a new title, and re-publish.

-Also, the more you write, the better you get, so keep trying, keep working, keep learning and over time, you may find that success comes your way.
+Also, the more you write, the better you get, so keep trying, keep working on avoiding common writing mistakes, keep learning and over time, you may find that success comes your way.

 Always remember that the harder you work, the luckier you get.